Force over Distance: Chapter 16

 Greer and Rush smirked at one another.

-Young eyed the pair of them as he rubbed his jaw, careful not to jostle his still-splinted fingers.
+Young rubbed his jaw, careful not to jostle his still-splinted fingers.
 “How many—” he made a circular motion to indicate temporal loops, or whatever it was they were calling them.

 “Twenty eight.”
-Greer’s eyes flicked away from Rush to make sure Young was clear on the implication.
+Greer eyed Young to make sure he was clear on the implication.
 “That was almost eight hours, and probably a good seven miles of walking.”
 He unbuckled a watch from around his wrist and handed it to Young.

 Young frowned, examining it.
 The time, incredibly, read a little after 1700 hours.
 The watch was identical to the one he was wearing.

-Hang on.
-It was identical to the one that was missing from his wrist.
+It was identical to the watch missing from his wrist.

 He looked up at Greer.
 “This is mine?”